top of page

 Technological Tools Enabling This Model

-Recent advancements include wearable devices capable of monitoring autonomic responses, AI-supported linguistic analysis, and non-invasive neurophysiological tools.
+Recent advancements include wearable devices capable of monitoring autonomic responses, Al-supported linguistic analysis, and non-invasive neurophysiological tools.
 These technologies supply consistent, real-time data, making emotional metrics more dependable for clinical consideration.

 Applications in Modern Healthcare